Lab communication system for interaction between database website and individual tools

 Finally, the user can type in input for the final job status (this will vary based on the machine automated)

-I will first detail two important pieces of the code.
-These two parts should be the only parts of the code that you need to modify when integrating a new tool.
+I will first detail three important pieces of the code.
+These three parts should be the only parts of the code that you need to modify when integrating a new tool.

 The first portion is an initialization block.
 In this case, it just opens the UART port to communicate with the Arduino.
 In general though, put any code here that needs to run once when the raspberry PI starts up.